T3tsuo/PokemonUI/README.md

 Windows Security will flag this as a trojan as it runs scripts that control your keyboard and mouse input to play the game for you

+# Game Configuration:
+* Make battle log as minimized as possible and lock the chat.
+* Set window size: 1280x720 in Settings.
+* Turn off, 'Show Overworld in Battle', 'Show Battle Background' and 'Show Border Tiles' in Settings/Video.
+* Extract the 'black_battle_options.zip' and add it as a custom Pokemmo theme (search up how to add custom themes to the game).

 # Farming Everstones (Sinnoh)

 ## Python Configuration: